 Hotel L'Archipel: Our full report

-Built in 1987 by its Seychellois owner, Louis D'Offay, the hotel's peppermint painted buildings, panoramic views and colourfully-planted gardens certainly lend it a distinctly tropical feel.
-It has an adult-only air (though children over 3 years are accepted) and a more formal vibe than many of the island's other properties, so it attracts a slightly older, European crowd and smattering of honeymooners.
+At the end of the sandy sweep of the Côte d'Or on Praslin's north-east shore, and above the secluded beach ...... of Anse Gouvernement, Hotel L'Archipel is an old-school hotel reminiscent of the island's colonial past.
+Built in 1987 by its Seychellois owner, Louis D'Offay, the hotel's peppermint-painted buildings, panoramic views and colourfully planted gardens lend it a distinctly tropical feel.
+With a more formal vibe than many of the island's other properties, it attracts a slightly older, European crowd and a smattering of honeymooners.

-Ideal length of stay: 3 nights to a week
+- From three nights to a week

 Food & drink

 - Half Board

 - There are two restaurants at Hotel L'Archipel: La Gigolette for casual breakfast buffets, à la carte lunches on the beach, and buffet dinners, and La Feuille d'Or for formal dinners.